Ayndrs/CSCE435_Project_2024/Report.md

 - Sample Sort
 - Merge Sort - Gohyun Kim
 - Radix Sort - Austin Karimi
-  - I plan to implement radix sort using some parallelization strategies on a distributed memory system, utilizing grace for performance evaluation.
-I plan to utilize multiple nodes where the communication between them will occur via MPI.

 How we will communicate: Discord
 What versions do you plan to compare: An array that is sorted, unsorted, randomized.
 How time to calculate differs based on number of processes.